MicrosoftDocs/sql-docs/docs/advanced-analytics/known-issues-for-sql-server-machine-learning-services.md

 If you have a license to use a different version of Revolution R Enterprise, you must put it on a separate computer from both the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] instance and any workstation that you want to use to connect to the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] instance.

-### Use of R productivity environment is not supported
+### The use of an R productivity environment is not supported

 Some pre-release versions of [!INCLUDE[rsql_productname](../includes/rsql-productname-md.md)] included an R development environment for Windows that was created by Revolution Analytics.
-This tool is not longer provided and is not supported.
+This tool is no longer provided, and it is not supported.

 For compatibility with [!INCLUDE[rsql_productname](../includes/rsql-productname-md.md)], we strongly recommend that you install Microsoft R Client or Microsoft R Server instead of the Revolution Analytics tools.
 [R Tools for Visual Studio](https://www.visualstudio.com/vs/rtvs/) is another recommended client that supports Microsoft R solutions.